Please note that Tapas no longer supports Internet Explorer.

 “This is my son, Alric.
 Alric, I’d like to introduce you to King Jaquon of Gildorn.”

-He motioned to a broad man with a bushy dark brown beard.
+He motioned to a broad man with a bushy, dark brown beard.
 His strong features matched my mental image of a mortal king.
 Even with my mother’s added embellishment to my attire, I felt inferior to them in more ways than just physically.
 I bowed my head slightly.
-“Your grace.”
+“Your Majesty.”

 “The mysterious prince finally appears,” King Jaquon laughed.
 “Why have you kept him hidden?
 I was starting to think you had two heads or three eyes.”
 He grinned.

-He laughed.
+He chuckled.
 “Yes, Arbela.
 That woman has a certain fire about her.
 Oh—” He held out his arm.
-“This is my son, Lenis.”
+“This is my son, Lenik.”

 He nodded to me and extended his hand.
-I noticed the ring on his finger that made it known of the man's title.
+The ring on his finger made the man’s title apparent.
 My father hadn’t even bothered to give me the crown prince’s ring for Thaloria.

 Comments (3)